This post was edited/updated on April 5, 2015.

 [Example of software-defined storage on HP ProLiant servers with the StoreVirtual VSA – Source HP]

 The new offer is awesome for small and medium office deployments where typically only a few Hyper-V servers are deployed.
 HP VSA completely eliminates any need for an expensive SAN or NAS or other physical shared storage.
 100% less hardware, so CapEx is reduced because there’s no need to buy expensive hardware, and OpEx is lowered because there’s less hardware to maintain.

-If you want more than 1TB capacity which is the case in production, you can upgrade to a retail copy of StoreVirtual VSA, and the licensing scheme start @ 4,10, 20, 30, 40 and 50TB for 3 nodes each and includes 3 years of support.
+If you want more than 1TB capacity which is the case in production, you can upgrade to a retail copy of StoreVirtual VSA, and the licensing scheme starts @ 4,10, 20, 30, 40, and 50TB for 3 nodes each and includes 3 years of support.

 Ok, so having this explained, let’s move now to the deployment process, but before we start the setup wizard, we have to think about the goals of our setup.
 There are some things, that we need to consider.
 The deployment process can be divided into 3 steps: